tanimislam/howdy/docs/source/plex-config/plex_services_config.rst

 The Movie Database (TMDB) API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow instructions on getting an access key for the TMDB API `here <https://developers.themoviedb.org/3/getting-started/introduction>`_.
-Click on the `API link <https://www.themoviedb.org/settings/api>`_.
+Instructions on getting an access key for the `TMDB API <https://developers.themoviedb.org/3/getting-started/introduction>`_ start with the `TMDB API link <https://www.themoviedb.org/settings/api>`_.

 The Television Database (TVDB) API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^